 (33) Upon being informed of an actual or suspected incident:

-- the Director, Assurance Services may consult with the Vice-Chancellor; or in the case of conduct concerning the Vice-Chancellor, with the Chair of the Risk Committee and/or the Chancellor, in relation to a preliminary assessment.
+- the General Counsel, Legal & Compliance may consult with the Vice-Chancellor; or in the case of conduct concerning the Vice-Chancellor, with the Chair of the Risk Committee and/or the Chancellor, in relation to a preliminary assessment.
 This consultation will assist to decide how to initially respond, if relevant, and how to proceed with an investigation and the appointment of investigators;

 - an investigation must occur for all actual or suspected incidents of fraud and corruption.
 The following requirements for investigations must be met:

-- investigator(s) or an investigation team will be formed by the Director, Assurance Services;
+- investigator(s) or an investigation team will be formed by the General Counsel, Legal & Compliance;

 - investigator(s) must be appropriately skilled and experienced, and be independent of the business unit in which the actual or suspected incident of fraud or corruption has occurred;